WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Virtual Reality Task Environment (Unity)
 The task environment used in all Mesoscope-VR experiments is rendered and controlled by the Unity game engine.
-To make Unity work with this library, each project-specific Unity task must use the bindings and assets released as part of our [Unity-tasks repository](https://github.com/Sun-Lab-NBB/Unity-tasks).
+To make Unity work with this library, each project-specific Unity task must use the bindings and assets released as part of the [Unity-tasks repository](https://github.com/Sun-Lab-NBB/Unity-tasks).
 Follow the instructions from that repository to set up Unity Game engine to interface with this library and to create new virtual task environments.

 **Note!** This library does not contain tools to initialize Unity Game engine.
-The desired Virtual Reality task has to be started ('armed') ***manually*** before initializing the main experiment runtime through this library.
+The desired Virtual Reality task has to be started ('armed') ***manually*** before entering the main runtime (data acquisition session) cycle.
 The main Unity repository contains more details about starting the virtual reality tasks when running experiments.
 During CLI-driven experiment runtimes, the library instructs the user when to 'arm' the Unity game engine.

 ### Google Sheets API Integration

-This library interacts with project-specific Google Sheet files used in the Sun lab to track and communicate certain information about the animals that participate in the project.
+This library interacts with the shared Google Sheet files used in the Sun lab to track and communicate certain information about the animals that participate in all projects.
 Currently, this includes two files: the **surgery log** and the **water restriction log**.
-Primarily, this integration is used to ensure that all information about each experiment subject is stored in the same location (on the long-term storage machine(s)).
+Primarily, this integration is used to ensure that all information about each experiment subject (animal) is stored in the same location (on the long-term storage machine(s)).
 Additionally, it is used in the lab to automate certain data logging tasks.

 #### Setting up Google Sheets API Access

-**If you already have a service Google Sheets API account, skip to the next section.** Since we use the same service account for all projects and log files, this section should generally be ignored by most lab members.
+**If you already have a service Google Sheets API account, skip to the next section.** Most lab members can safely ignore this section, as all service accounts are managed at the acquisition-system level, rather than individual lab members.

 1. Log into the [Google Cloud Console](https://console.cloud.google.com/welcome).
 2. Create a new project.